arangodb/release-test-automation/README.md

 The replication fuzzing test should be used to ensure the above with randomness added.

 Makedata is by default ran with one dataset.
 However, it can also be used as load generator.
-In this case, the counters have to be respected, so subsequent runs don't clash with earlier runs.
+For this case especialy, the counters have to be respected, so subsequent runs don't clash with earlier runs.
 The provided dbCount / loopCount should be used in identifiers to ensure this.

 # Flow of testcases